nickpresta/chameleon/example/README.md

 # chameleon Example

-This example illustrates how to setup chameleon and how you might integrate it into your application.
+This example illustrates how to setup chameleon with a custom hasher and how you might integrate it into your application.

 ## Application